SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ```

 ##### 3.2.5 Use Redis Key Store
-Once this has been setup, the keys used by the DataProtection framework will be stored in the bound Redis CloudFoundry service.
+Once this has been setup, the keys used by the DataProtection framework will be stored in the bound Redis Cloud Foundry service.
 There is nothing more that you need to do.